-F. Releasing Surety and Warranty Maintenance
+A. Releasing Surety and Warranty Maintenance

 The improvements will be accepted in writing by the City when all items are satisfactorily completed in accordance with the terms of the Public Improvements Agreement and the Official Development Plan.
-Upon such acceptance, the warranty period and performance obligations contained below shall commence and the surety amount may be reduced to fifteen 15 percent (15%) of the original surety amount.
+Prior to release of any surety, the developer must also provide a signed checklist to the City verifying that the landscape and irrigation improvements have been installed according to approved plans and City requirements.
+Upon such acceptance, the warranty period and performance obligations contained below shall commence and the surety amount may be reduced to 15% of the original surety amount.